sasszz/sasszz/README.md

 <h1 align="center">Hi 👋, I'm Lucie</h1>
 <h3 align="center">I'm a full-stack developer with a passion for design, front-end development and blockchains!</h3>
-<p>My coding journey began on June 17th 2022 when I was let go from my customer service position at Coinbase. </p>
+<p>My coding journey began on June 17th 2022 when I was let go from my customer service position at Coinbase.
+Since then, I have been committed full time to full stack software development, and I am set to graduate from Coding Dojo on October 21st, 2022.
+Check out some of my highlighted projects below! </p>

 <img src="pixel-art-room-gif.gif" alt="Pixel Art Room">
 <p align="center">🌱 I’m currently learning Python, Javascript, CSS, HTML.</p>